Understanding House Foundation Types for New Homes as a Cost Consideration

 With today’s modern architecture and difficult sites, it is not unusual for all four types of foundations to be used in the one house.

 You can learn more here about the building process of Renmark Homes and contact us to find out if you are a good fit for both of us to build you a custom home.

 How Much are House Foundations?

-Foundations are sometimes charged at a cost per square foot.
+Foundations are sometimes charged at a cost per square meter.
 However, laying foundations is more than just the type of foundation, there are other considerations that you will need to account for in the planning of this, which we can talk to you about.
 These include drainage, heating and sealing.
 Making sure you include everything you need for your house foundations up front can save you in the longer term.
 When you build with Renmark, we liaise with the engineer on your behalf and advise you accordingly.

 You can purchase a block subject to a soil test, however that's more of a legal matter under the contract.
 If you did purchase subject to a soil test, there would need to be a condition met, allowing you to not proceed.
 So it wouldn't be subject to soil test, but rather subject to a soil test that meets a specified criteria in your purchase contract. i.e. contamination, rocks, poor soil conditions.
 All soils will have a foundation plan and design that will work albeit an expensive alternative to normal soil conditions if that happens to be the case.
 If that's an issue for you, speak to your legal team for further information.

 Do You Get a Say in the Type of Foundation For a New Home?

 Clients may have a preference for a type of foundation or may dislike a type of foundation system.
 Ultimately however it’s the engineer that will design to the soil conditions and plans.
 This is their area of expertise in order to give you the safe, luxurious home you want built.

 If you have a great piece of flat land and you want to capitalise on your investment then have a chat to our team at Renmark Homes Melbourne about dual occupancy.